Fort Henry Mall: New ownership

 On January 4, 2017, Sears announced that they would be closing this location at the end of March.
 The name of the mall return to Fort Henry Mall in efforts to connect back with the community.

 Mall owners Hull Property Group entered into a lawsuit with Frank Theatres in December 2016 over unpaid rent stemming from contract issues regarding the original renovations of the theater following Marquee's exit.
 Frank failed to follow through with their plans to build an entertainment center on the property and but blamed the city for not following through with their end of an incentive deal.
 Frank in return stopped paying rent in March 2016 and was given an eviction notice in October of the same year. a court settlement, Frank Theatres exited the mall in April 2017 leaving all equipment behind (as part of the court settlement).
 NCG Cinemas soon came in with a massive remodel of the theater and reopened in July 2017.

 Mall renovations finally got underway at the mall in mid-2017.
 One of the renovations was the addition of Dunham's Sports in the former Belk Home Store.

 On June 4, 2020, it was announced that JCPenney would be closing around October 2020 as part of a plan to close 154 stores nationwide.
 After JCPenney closed, Belk and Dunham's Sports became the only remaining anchor stores left.

-As of October 31st of 2022 Fort Henry Mall continues to decline, with less than 30 stores still open per their website.

-In January of 2023 it was announced American Eagle would be closing in the Fort Henry Mall.
-The location is now closed and the mall website only has 22 stores listed as now being in the mall.
+In January 2023 it was announced American Eagle would be closing in the Fort Henry Mall.
+The location is now closed and the mall website only has 15 stores listed as being in the establishment.

+A new anchor tenant, Rural King opened in the mall in May, 2025 in the former JCPenney.
+The store takes up the remaining vacant anchor space that has not been demolished.

+As of September 1, 2025 more stores have left the mall including the recent closure of Lens Crafter which closed earlier this year and moved to a nearby shopping center in Kingsport, TN.
+Per the mall's own website only 14 tenants are left (with one being a temp local library), having once over 60+ this mall is now mostly empty.